Pampas deer: Reproduction and calves

-Threat of extinction
+Conservation

 The Pampas deer of southern Argentina, once very abundant, are now considered a threatened species by the IUCN.
 The IUCN separates the subspecies O. b. celer in southern Argentina as endangered.
 The diseases that particularly plague O. b. celer are gut parasites and foot and mouth diseases.
 Their overall decline is also due (in part) from hunting and poaching, but also from agricultural habitat loss (thus exposing deer to diseases from domesticated and feral livestock), competition from more recently-introduced wildlife, and general over-exploitation.
 There is less than 1% of their natural habitat left that was present in 1900.
 The deer in Argentina and Uruguay have fewer natural predators.
 They used to be the prey of cougars and many more jaguars.
 Those in Brazil still have the felines to fear.
 Some areas with low population are easily attributed to poaching, due to a sudden lower number of deer in an area.
 In the mid-1970s, ten individuals, out of a group of 16 located in Punta Medanos, were killed by poachers.
 The rest were extirpated by extensive human activity.
 Lack of funding and technology have made it difficult for biologists to track and aid the deer population, while donations and grants from organizations and universities in the United States have helped immensely with the situation.
 In 1975, there were less than 100 of the subspecies O. b. celer, but by 1980, there were around 400.
 The population has been continuing to increase, although not at an incredibly fast pace.
 One of the discrepancies is simply the fact that, later on, previously unknown subspecies and groups were discovered.

 Local people often blame the deer for outbreaks of disease in their livestock, particularly Brucellosis in cattle.
 In one instance, the Uruguayan government was going to cull some of their Pampas deer population, until research by field veterinarians had shown that Pampas deer rarely carry the disease.
-Only then did the government give them time to assess the deer’s health.
+Only then did the government give them time to assess the deer's health.
 Funded by the Disney Conservation Fund, they were able to prove that the deer pose no threat of spreading disease to livestock.

 Trade for commercial purposes is banned.
 They are legally protected in Argentina, where there is a private and federal reserve set aside for the deer.
 In some areas, strict regulations on poaching is all that was necessary to quickly increase the population size.
 Increasing public knowledge, and monitoring road construction operations, has also helped.
 They reproduce well in captivity, and are sometimes reintroduced into the wild.

 In 2006, GPS trackers were placed on 19 Pampas deer, although 8 of those did not record data.
 The individuals were monitored over a period of 4–18 days, for researchers to collect data on their movements, and thus understand how to better help them.